Energy Multiplier Module: Nuclear waste

-EM2 can burn used nuclear fuel, also referred to as "spent fuel" from current light water reactors.
+EM2 can burn used spent nuclear fuel from current light water reactors.
 It can utilize an estimated 97% of unused fuel that current reactors leave behind as waste.
 Spent fuel rods from conventional nuclear reactors are put into storage and considered to be nuclear waste, by the nuclear industry and the general public.
 Nuclear waste from light water reactors retains more than 95% of its original energy because such reactors cannot burn fertile U238, while fast reactors can.
 The current U.S. inventory of spent fuel is equivalent to nine trillion barrels of oil - four times more than the known reserves.

-Non-proliferation
+Non-proliferation and security

 By using spent nuclear waste and depleted uranium stockpiles as its fuel source, a large-scale deployment of the EM2 could reduce the long-term need for uranium enrichment and eliminate conventional nuclear reprocessing, which requires plutonium separation.

 Conventional light water reactors require refueling every 18 months.
 EM2's 30-year fuel cycle minimizes the need for fuel handling and reduces access to fuel material, thus reducing proliferation concerns.
+Underground siting improves safety and security of the plant against terrorism and other threats.